 Universal is streaming its new films on Peacock 45 days after the theatrical release (again, you'll need the premium plans to watch them).
-For example, I just watched The Northman last night, and it's still in theaters where I live.
-I was so glad I could pause it at will because that movie is INTENSE.
-I felt the same way about Eggers' first film The Witch.

 I'm on the ad-free plan, but if you're just looking for a basic ad-based streaming service that's free AND had a ton of movies, Peacock is the way to go.
 There are limitations with the free Peacock plan, but I believe the quality and selection of the films is better than the other free movie services.

 Prices and plans

 Peacock comes in three plans: Peacock (free), Peacock Premium ($4.99/mo.), and Peacock Premium Plus ($9.99/mo.).

 We spend so much time talking about Hulu in the context of TV series, live TV, and live sports, but I admit that I was sleeping on Hulu's movie selection until I started writing this article.